blazium-engine/blazium-docs/contributing/development/core_and_modules/index.rst

    2d_coordinate_systems
    scripting_development

-.. rubric:: Extending Godot by modifying its source code
+.. rubric:: Extending Blazium by modifying its source code
    :heading-level: 2

-This section covers what you can do by modifying Godot's C++ source code.
+This section covers what you can do by modifying Blazium's C++ source code.

 .. toctree::
    :maxdepth: 1